outerbounds/hpo-project/README.md

 uv run python flow.py --environment=fast-bakery run --with kubernetes
 ```

+> For more information about the containerization technology used in this project, see [Fast Bakery: Automatic Containerization](https://outerbounds.com/blog/containerize-with-fast-bakery).

 ## How to customize this repository for your use cases

+### Make a new directory under `/flows`
+To begin, copy the structure in `/flows/nn` or `/flows/tree`:
+- `config.json` contains system and hyperparameter config options.
+- `flow.py` defines the workflow structure.
+This should change little across use cases.
+- `objective_fn.py` this is the key piece of the puzzle for a new use case.
+See examples at https://github.com/optuna/optuna-examples/tree/main.
+- `utils.py` contains small project-specific helpers.
+- `interactive.ipynb` is a starter notebook for running and analyzing hyperparameter tuning runs in a REPL.
+- Symlink to `obproject.toml` at the root of the repository.

+If desired, you can directly modify one of these sub-directories.

+### Define and evolve your own objective function

+The key aspect of customization is about defining the objective function.
+Check out the examples and reach out for assistance if you do not know how to parameterize your task as a tunable optimization problem.
+From there, determine the dependencies needed for running the objective function
+and update the `config.json` values accordingly, most notable the Python packages
+section which `flow.py` will use when building consistent environments across
+compute backends.

 ## Advanced